 Alternative: filling a raised garden bed with new layers

 This method is similar to building a new raised garden bed and requires a comparable amount of effort.
 After the final harvest in the autumn, remove and put aside the top layer of soil (i.e. the layer the plants actual actually grow in).
 Then remove all or part of the remaining layers, depending on their condition, and refill the raised bed with layers of new compostable material in the usual order.
 Finally, put the top layer of soil you put aside earlier back on.
-However, always use fresh raised-bed or vegetable soil mix for the final layer if you noticed any signs in the previous season of soil fatigue, soil-borne diseases (e.g. fungal wilt) or strong infestation with soil-borne pests (chafer grubs, wireworms).
+However, always use fresh raised-bed or vegetable soil mix for the final layer.
+Especially if you noticed any signs in the previous season of soil fatigue, soil-borne diseases (e.g. fungal wilt) or strong infestation with soil-borne pests (chafer grubs, wireworms).